By Samuel Smith

 RAA recommends drivers leave at least 3 seconds between themselves and the vehicle in front.

 To figure out what 3 seconds looks like on the road, simply pick a fixed object and watch when the car in front of you passes that point.
 Then, count how many seconds it takes you to reach that same spot.
-No matter what speed you’re traveling, it should take at least 3 full seconds.
+No matter what speed you’re travelling, it should take at least 3 full seconds.

 Stopping distance: dry vs wet